A Deep Dive Into How Open-Source Project Maintainers Review and Resolve Bug Bounty Reports: Related Work

 Bug bounty programs have also been studied under additional contexts.
 Magazinius et al. conducted a systematic mapping study of research done on bug bounty programs and found a need for more qualitative studies to understand what drives product owners \cite{magazinius2021mapping}.
 The rules, policies, and business models of bug bounty programs have been evaluated to determine how to best cultivate an ethical hacking environment with responsible disclosure processes \cite{zhao2017policies, elazari2018policy, laszka2018engagement, ruohonen2018web}.
 Schulz compared statistics from penetration testing companies and web applications listed on Bugcrowd, a bug bounty program platform, to determine cost-benefit trade-offs between the two options for security evaluation \cite{schulz2014pentest}.
 Luna et al. emphasized the importance of considering target user populations and incentive mechanisms of bug bounty programs when making comparisons \cite{luna2019patterna}.

-We then looked at work that focused on the perspectives of bug bounty hunters, who have also been referred to as white-hat hackers and security researchers throughout the literature.
+\textbf{Challenges and Dynamics of Bug Bounty Hunters}.
 Akgul et al. conducted various surveys and interviews to understand the bug bounty hunters' motivations and challenges when participating in the bug bounty ecosystem \cite{akgul2023BBHperspectives}.
 They found that rewards and learning opportunities drive them, while communication problems demotivate them the most.
 Several other studies have investigated how bug bounty hunters operate, particularly what incentivizes them to participate in bug bounty programs \cite{alexopoulos2021vuln-reporters, huang2016multiple, maillart2017eyes}.
 Two studies have investigated how to best collaborate with bug bounty hunters to achieve effective program performance through the perspective of control theory and relations governance mechanisms \cite{zhao2020control, li2022relational}.
 Ellis \& Stevens provide significant socio-technical insights into bug bounty hunters, including discussions on the risks and insecurities they face as essentially gig workers \cite{ellis2022bounty}.